Martin Luther King Jr.: Marriage and family

-While studying at Boston University, he asked a friend from Atlanta named Mary Powell, who was a student at the New England Conservatory of Music, if she knew any nice Southern girls.
-Powell asked fellow student Coretta Scott if she was interested in meeting a Southern friend studying divinity.
-Scott was not interested in dating preachers but eventually agreed to allow Martin to telephone her based on Powell's description and vouching.
-On their first phone call, King told Scott "I am like Napoleon at Waterloo before your charms," to which she replied, "You haven't even met me."
-They went out for dates in his green Chevy.
-After the second date, King was certain Scott possessed the qualities he sought in a wife.
-She had been an activist at Antioch as an undergraduate student.
+While studying at Boston University, King asked a friend from Atlanta named Mary Powell, a student at the New England Conservatory of Music, if she knew any nice Southern girls.
+Powell spoke to fellow student Coretta Scott; Scott was not interested in dating preachers but eventually agreed to allow King to telephone her based on Powell's description and vouching.
+On their first call, King told Scott, "I am like Napoleon at Waterloo before your charms," to which she replied: "You haven't even met me."

-King married Coretta Scott on June 18, 1953, on the lawn of her parents' house in her hometown of Heiberger, Alabama.
-They became the parents of four children: Yolanda King (1955–2007), Martin Luther King III (b.
-1957), Dexter Scott King (b.
-1961), and Bernice King (b.
+King married Scott on June 18, 1953, on the lawn of her parents' house, in Heiberger, Alabama.
+They had four children: Yolanda King (1955–2007), Martin Luther King III (b.
+1957), Dexter Scott King (1961–2024), and Bernice King (b.
 1963).
-During their marriage, King limited Coretta's role in the civil rights movement, expecting her to be a housewife and mother.
+King limited Coretta's role in the civil rights movement, expecting her to be a housewife and mother.

-In December 1959, after being based in Montgomery for five years, King announced his return to Atlanta at the request of the SCLC.
-In Atlanta, King served until his death as co-pastor with his father at the Ebenezer Baptist Church, and helped expand the Civil Rights Movement across the South.